theskumar/python-dotenv/README.rst

 python-dotenv | |Build Status| |Coverage Status| |PyPI version| |PyPI|
 ======================================================================

-Reads the key,value pair from ``.env`` and adds them to environment variable.
-It is great of managing app settings during development and in production using `12-factor <http://12factor.net/>`__ principles.
+Reads the key,value pair from ``.env`` file and adds them to environment variable.
+It is great for managing app settings during development and in production using `12-factor <http://12factor.net/>`__ principles.

     Do one thing, do it well!